Harvesting primordial black holes from stochastic trees with $\texttt{FOREST}$: Stochastic trees for inflation

 Although the stochastic-inflation formalism can be applied to multiple-field setups~\cite{Pinol:2020cdp}, and to models featuring deviations from the slow-roll attractor~\cite{Firouzjahi:2018vet, Pattison:2019hef, Ballesteros:2020sre, Raatikainen:2023bzk, Jackson:2024aoo}, for explicitness we will consider single-field slow-roll models, where the inflaton field $\phi$ coarse grained at the scale $R_\sigma=(\sigma H)^{-1}$ follows the Langevin and Friedmann equations

-In this expression, $V(\phi)$ is the potential energy stored in the inflaton, and $\xi(N)$ is a normalized white Gaussian noise, such that $\ev{\xi(N)}=0$ and $\ev{\xi(N) \xi(N')} = \delta(N-N')$.
+In this expression, where the number of \efolds $N$ is used as a time variable~\cite{Finelli:2010sh}, $V(\phi)$ is the potential energy stored in the inflaton, and $\xi(N)$ is a normalized white Gaussian noise, such that $\ev{\xi(N)}=0$ and $\ev{\xi(N) \xi(N')} = \delta(N-N')$.
 Along the slow-roll attractor the effective phase-space is one-dimensional~\cite{Grain:2017dqa}, but the extension of stochastic trees to higher-dimensional systems is straightforward.